mautamu/leftwm_wiki/Config.md

 key = "p"
 ```

+## HardReload
+Completely restarts LeftWM.

+## SoftReload
+Restarts LeftWM but remembers the state of all windows.
+This is useful when playing with the config file.

 ## CloseWindow
 Closes the window that is currently focused.
 This is not a forceful quit.
 It is equivalent to clicking the (x) in the top right of a window normally.

-## SoftReload
-Restarts LeftWM but remembers the state of all windows.
-This is useful when playing with the config file

 ## MoveToLastWorkspace
 Takes the window that is currently focused and moves it to the workspace that was active before the current workspace.

-## SwapTags
-Swaps the tags in the current workspace with the tags in the previous workspace

 ## MoveWindowUp
-re-orders the focused window within the current workspace (moves up in order)
+Re-orders the focused window within the current workspace (moves up in order).

 ## MoveWindowDown
-re-orders the focused window within the current workspace (moves down in order)
+Re-orders the focused window within the current workspace (moves down in order).

+## MoveWindowTop
+Re-orders the focused window within the current workspace (moves to the top of the stack).

+## MoveToTag
+Moves a window to a given tag.

 ## FocusWindowUp
-focuses the window that is one higher in order on the current workspace
+Focuses the window that is one higher in order on the current workspace.

 ## FocusWindowDown
-focuses the window that is one lower in order on the current workspace
+Focuses the window that is one lower in order on the current workspace.

 ## NextLayout
-Changes the workspace to a new layout
+Changes the workspace to a new layout.

 ## PreviousLayout
-Changes the workspace to the previous layout
+Changes the workspace to the previous layout.

 ## FocusWorkspaceNext
-moves the focus from the current workspace to the next workspace (next screen)
+Moves the focus from the current workspace to the next workspace (next screen).

 ## FocusWorkspacePrevious
-moves the focus from the current workspace to the previous workspace (previous screen)
+Moves the focus from the current workspace to the previous workspace (previous screen).

 ## GotoTag
-Changes the tag that is being displayed in a given workspace
+Changes the tag that is being displayed in a given workspace.

+## FocusNextTag
+Moves the focus from the current tag to the next tag in a given workspace.

-## MoveToTag
+## FocusPreviousTag
-Moves a window to a given tag
+Moves the focus from the current tag to the previous tag in a given workspace.

+## SwapTags
+Swaps the tags in the current workspace with the tags in the previous workspace.

+## IncreaseMainWidth
+Increases the width of the currently focused window.

+## DecreaseMainWidth
+Decreases the width of the currently focused window.